Responsibly Sourced Coffee

 Fair trade certification requires and rewards environmentally sustainable farming practices that protect farmers' health and preserve valuable ecosystems for future generations, and provides the resources and technical assistance needed for organic certification.

-By Dimitri Papadopoulos 18 May, 2023
+By Dimitri Papadopoulos May 18, 2023

 We beleive growing in the most sustainable way possible therefore we are committed to our 5 year sustainability plan.